theQRL/hyperion/test/tools/ossfuzz/README.md

 - test harnesses: C/C++ tests that define the `LLVMFuzzerTestOneInput` API.
 This determines what is to be fuzz tested.
 - build infrastructure: (c)make targets per fuzzing binary.
 Fuzzing requires coverage and memory instrumentation of the code to be fuzzed.
 - configuration files: These are files with the `.options` extension that are parsed by oss-fuzz.
 The only option that we use currently is the `dictionary` option that asks the fuzzing engines behind oss-fuzz to use the specified dictionary.
-The specified dictionary happens to be `solidity.dict.`
+The specified dictionary happens to be `hyperion.dict.`

-`solidity.dict` contains Solidity-specific syntactical tokens that are more likely to guide the fuzzer towards generating parseable and varied Solidity input.
+`hyperion.dict` contains Hyperion-specific syntactical tokens that are more likely to guide the fuzzer towards generating parseable and varied Hyperion input.

 To be consistent and aid better evaluation of the utility of the fuzzing dictionary, we stick to the following rules-of-thumb:
   - Full tokens such as `block.number` are preceded and followed by a whitespace